Leul-cmd/CMSC-313-Project/Project 2/README.md

 Example:

-Please enter a number: 7
+Please enter the number: 7

 The double is: 14